Dynamics365/dynamics365.github.io/_posts/2016-12-27-CRUD-Items,-products,-products-master-dimension,-variants-using-AIF-in-Dynamics-AX-2012-R3.md

 Just for example, in `main` I only create Distinct product and release it, but you can use another method to create master, variant, masterDim and so on.

-    4.Try to run it and here is a result
+    4. Try to run it and here is a result

 ![](https://dynamics365.github.io/assets/CRUD-Items,-products,-products-master-dimension,-variants-using-AIF-in-Dynamics-AX-2012-R3-02.png)